sourceryinstitute/rose-install/README.md

 day in the lunar cycle.
 The platform was an [Ubuntu Desktop] 18.04.1 virtual machine running inside the [VirtualBox] virtualization software.
 The authors make no claims of portability, generality, or even reproducibility.
-In fact, the first commit in this repository contains nothing more than this README.md file and a verbatim transcript of the steps employed.
+In fact, the first commit in this repository contained nothing more than this README.md file and a verbatim transcript of the steps employed.
 Usage on other platforms with other installation flags or prerequisite software versions on other days in the lunar cycle will surely require a multitude of changes to the scripts.